Tahuubinh/AI_HUST_Project/README.md

 Choose the number of row, fill in the Suffle box and click to the Reset button to suffle the N-Puzzle

 ## DEVELOPMENT
-You can add your own start blocks in file app.py.
+You can add your own start blocks in file `app.py`.
 At line 37, you set the block you want, and in line 35, you set the num_row of the block.

-To better understand what is written in this, you can see the article [Ứng dụng Trí tuệ nhân tạo tìm số bước đi tối thiểu thắng trò chơi N-puzzle] (https://www.overleaf.com/project/62b3e8816b24134e7bedcbe5)
+To better understand what is written in this, you can see the article [AI_HUST_N-PUZZLE] (https://www.overleaf.com/project/62b3e8816b24134e7bedcbe5)